 Lion’s Lookout in Huntsville has an awesome view.
 If you’re ever out that way you’ve got to check it out…. just make sure your car has some power, it’s a super steep drive!

 The Royal Botanical Gardens in Burlington are really cool with all the plants and flowers, but I have absolutely no idea what that thing is… A cartwheeling sculpture, perhaps??

 Hahaha, it looks like I have really short arms!😂 Uptown Waterloo is a fun place for university students to hang out… not that I would have any experience with that, just assuming. 😉

 A cornfield on a gravel road, does it get any more Canadian than that?
 Just need to photoshop in a moose and some poutine and we’re all set (I’ve never actually had poutine and I’ve lived here my whole life… is it actually a Canadian thing?).

-Probably the most natural place to do a cartwheel is the beech.
-When you’re at the beech, no matter what time of year, it’s just a bit easier to execute a beechwheel because people don’t look at you weird.
-Anything goes at the beech….
+Probably the most natural place to do a cartwheel is the beach.
+When you’re at the beach, no matter what time of year, it’s just a bit easier to execute a beachwheel because people don’t look at you weird.
+Anything goes at the beach….
 Not that I should care.
 But I still do sometimes.